ivankocienski/PlaceCal-Handbook/introduction/benefits.md

 ## 3. It has a wide reach

 Our website [PlaceCal.org](https://PlaceCal.org) shows events from our pilot area Hulme and Moss Side in Manchester, UK.
-It was launched in December 2017, and we're currently expanding to Moston.
+It was launched in December 2017, and we're currently expanding to Moston and Mossley.

 As a hub for event information, it is frequently used for print-outs and adapted for posters, flyers, brochures and community radio broadcasts which can reach people who may not be as digitally connected.